-- Gear – Is my gear for each spec is around 460+ (please read the details of this requirement as you might need to be specific about ilvl for each spec independently)?
+- Gear – Is my gear for my spec around 620+ (please read the details of this requirement as you might need to be specific about ilvl for each spec independently)?

-- Class – Do I know my class well?
-Well enough to be able to give a new player some advice?
+- Class – Do I know my class reasonably well?

-- Addons – Are my addons current, specific, and setup for raiding?
+- Addons – Are my addons current (updated), specific, and setup for raiding?

 - Enchanting – Have I enchanted everything for my relevant stats and spec?

 - Gems – Are my gems relevant and maxed were possible?

 - Sundries – Do I have all the items I need e.g. buff food, flasks, repair gold, pots, trade upgrades (like speed belt for an Engineer), etc…?